stadium-software/validations-cheatsheet/README.md

 6.12+

 # Required / Not Required
-To mark a field as required, check the "Required" checkbox and enter a validation message
+To mark a Control as required, check the "Required" checkbox and enter a validation message

 ![](images/PropertiesPanel-Required.png)

 # IsValid Rule
 The "IsValid Rule" property accepts a Javascript expression.
-If the field value passes the expression the IsValid property is true and the field has passed the validation.
+If the Control value passes the expression the IsValid property is true and the Control has passed the validation.

-If the field value does not pass the expression the IsValid property is false, the field is placed in an error state and the error message is displayed under the field.
+If the Control value does not pass the expression the IsValid property is false, the Control is placed in an error state and the error message is displayed under the Control.

 ## Copy-and-Paste Expressions
 A wide range of validations can be performed with the help of regular expressions.
 However, regular expressions are not always easy to write.
 Here are regular expressions for all current Stadium validations.

-To use these examples, adjust the fieldname ('TextBox' in this example) and copy & paste any of these expressions into the "IsValid" rule in the properties panel
+To use these examples, adjust the Controlname ('TextBox' in this example) and copy & paste any of these expressions into the "IsValid" rule in the properties panel

 ### IsEmail
 Required